Star Wars: The Legacy Revealed: Synopsis

-Star Wars also reflects a cycle in our own history, the fall of Republics and the rise of Dictators, corruption in government and Democratic backsliding.
+Star Wars also reflects a cycle in our own history, the fall of republics and the rise of dictators, political corruption and democratic backsliding.
 Palpatine seizes power gradually, and is compared to Adolf Hitler and Saddam Hussein.
 The Republic is shown as the Roman Empire, such as pod races being similar to chariot races.
 Citizens indulge in rituals of sacrifice and slaughter as well as gladiatorial combat.
 Palpatine's story reflects that of Napoleon.
 Another big part states that society is in a continual process of construction and self-destruction.

 The Legacy Revealed shows many connections between the Nazis and the Empire.
 Examples shown are that Vader's own troops, Stormtroopers, share the same name with Hitler's.
 The black, white, and red used in many scenes with the Empire are the same colors of the swastika, and that Darth Vader's helmet is similar to that of the German Army's.
 The Republic also embraced diversity, while the Empire did not.
 There are no women in the Empire, showing that there is no purity or life.

 According to the show, the Rebels win in the end because of their trust in something else, in themselves, rather than technology.
 This is illustrated when Luke turns off his targeting computer during the attack on the Death Star and uses the force to guide him.
 In the end, there's a Christian-like redemptive moment, where Luke overturns the Dark Side and brings salvation to his father.
 Once Vader dies, Luke burns his body on a pyre, like in The Iliad where Priam burns Hector's body.

 The last scenes of the show feature a few politicians.
 They talk of people that join together for a common goal and power always belongs to the people.
 Star Wars is then said that even though there are strong mythological influences in it, it becomes a mythology all its own.